Justin Muzinich: Early life and education

 Muzinich was born to Camille Muzinich, a docent for the Metropolitan Museum of Art in New York City, and George Milan Muzinich, president of Muzinich & Company, a New York finance firm.

 After attending Groton School, Muzinich entered Harvard College where he graduated with a Bachelor of Arts degree magna cum laude and as a member of Phi Beta Kappa in 2000.
 He earned a Master of Business Administration degree from Harvard Business School in 2005 as a Baker Scholar, and a Juris Doctor degree from Yale Law School in 2007, where he was a John M. Olin Fellow.

 Business career

 Prior to joining the Treasury department, Muzinich was previously employed at EMS Capital and at Morgan Stanley in the mergers and acquisitions group.
 He also served as president of Muzinich & Company, an international investment firm founded by his father.
 He has also taught at Columbia Business School from 2014 to 2016.

+Following his term as Deputy Secretary, Muzinich returned to Muzinich & Company.
+Muzinich currently serves as the CEO, and is a member of the Board of Owners.